Main Menu (Mobile)- Block

 For High Resolution Imaging in Biological Tissues

-Microscope Adaptive Optics by rear pupil masking, adaptive optics for high resolution imaging in biological tissue.
+Microscope Adaptive Optics by rear pupil masking, adaptive optics for high-resolution imaging in biological tissue.

-The value of the technology has been demonstrated in two-photon microcopy, where it attained near-diffraction–limited performance in varied biological and non-biological samples exhibiting aberrations large or small and smoothly varying or abruptly changing.
+The value of the technology has been demonstrated in two-photon microcopy, where it attained near-diffraction-limited performance in varied biological and non-biological samples exhibiting aberrations large or small and smoothly varying or abruptly changing.
 Work in fixed mouse cortical slices illustrates the capability to improve signal and resolution to depths of 500m.
-The technology is applicable to other imaging modalities, including confocal microscopy and widefield microscopy.
+The technology applies to other imaging modalities, including confocal microscopy and widefield microscopy.

 - Improved signal and resolution to depths of 500m

-- Near diffraction limited resolution
+- Near diffraction-limited resolution

 - Requires only minor modification of the microscope

 - It can be used with two-photon, confocal, and wide-field microscopy

 - Basic life science research

 - Imaging of living or thick biological specimens

 - CARS, second harmonic generation, and third harmonic generation imaging

 Free for Non-Profit Research and available for Commercial License.
 Contact our Innovation Management Department at email@example.com.